 Decide on a suitable location for the rack unit that will hold that chassis.
 It should be situated in a clean, dust-free area that is well venilated.
 Avoid areas where heat, electrical noise and eletromagnetic fields are generated.

 You will also need it placed near at least one grounded power outlet.
-The SC809 chassis includes one power supply.
+When configured, the SC808 chassis includes one power supply.

 2-3 Preparing for Setup